 Our vocational programs and higher education degrees are registered and accredited by the Australian Government.

-EIT is authorized by the Australian Government Tertiary Education Quality and Standards Agency (TEQSA) as a Higher Education Provider (www.teqsa.gov.au/national-register; Provider #PRV14008), a CRICOS Provider (Provider #03567C) and a FEE-HELP provider.
+EIT is authorized by the Australian Government Tertiary Education Quality and Standards Agency (TEQSA) as an Institute of Higher Education (www.teqsa.gov.au/national-register; Provider #PRV14008), a CRICOS Provider (Provider #03567C) and a FEE-HELP provider.

 EIT is also a Registered Training Organization (RTO) in the Vocational Education and Training (VET) sector – provider number 51971, registered with and regulated by the Australian Skills Quality Authority (ASQA).

 We have programs that are also recognized under three international engineering accords.
 Together with our sister organization IDC Technologies, we have trained over 500,000 engineers, technicians, and technologists globally over the last 30 years.

 Many EIT programs have received recognition, endorsement, and/or accreditation from authorizing bodies based around the world, including those listed below.

 Students from any country should note that as a general rule, any individual, with a professional qualification from any educational institution anywhere in the world, can take details of that qualification to their local professional body and ask for it to be assessed for recognition to add to their professional standing within their local jurisdiction.

 Five EIT Advanced Diploma programs are now accredited under the “Dublin Accord.”